Why It Works

 Finish the Broth: Strain broth through a fine-mesh strainer into a clean pot.
 Reserve whole garlic heads and discard remaining vegetables.
 Cut the top off the garlic heads and squeeze out the cloves (they should be very tender).
 Discard skins.
 Transfer garlic and 1/2 cup of roasted sweet potato to the jar of a blender.
 Add 1 cup (240ml) of strained stock.
 Blend, starting on low and increasing to high speed, until completely smooth, about 1 minute.
 Whisk garlic/sweet potato mixture into the finished broth.
 You should have a little over 2 quarts (1.9L) of finished broth.
 Season broth to taste gently with salt.
 (We will be adding miso and soy sauce to it, so go very light on the seasoning.)

 To Serve: In a small bowl, stir together miso paste, sesame paste, minced garlic, and 6 tablespoons of shiitake-soy tare.
 Bring a large pot of salted water to a boil over high heat.
 Heat stock until just under a simmer on the stovetop.
 Preheat 6 serving bowls in the oven for 2 minutes.
 Remove from oven.
 Divide miso mixture evenly among the 6 bowls.
 Add 1 1/2 cups (350ml) hot broth to each bowl and stir gently to incorporate miso mixture.
 Taste and adjust seasoning with salt or more shiitake-soy tare if necessary.
 Cook ramen noodles in the boiling water for 90 seconds.
 Drain carefully and divide evenly between the bowls.
+Strain the mushroom-scallion oil into a separate bowl and discard the solids.
 Drizzle each bowl with 1 tablespoon (15ml) of the mushroom-scallion oil.
 Top with simmered shiitake caps, roasted sweet potato, roasted mushroom, eggplant mixture, and scallions.
 Sprinkle with more shichimi togarashi, if desired, and serve immediately.

 Everything through step 8 can be prepared in advance and stored in the refrigerator until ready to assemble and serve.